-3.8.2 Router configuration
+3.9.2 Router configuration

 A configuration file is all that is required in order to run a DDS Router instance.
-In a nutshell, each router will only forward messages if their associated topics are contained in its allowlist.
-A blocklist can also be specified, on its own or in addition to an allowlist, but we will not be covering this here.
+In a nutshell, each router will forward messages if their associated topics match the filters contained in its allowlist.
+A blocklist may also be specified, on its own or in addition to an allowlist, but we will not be covering this here.